Sasha7701/tweets/README.md

-# NYCDA React / Webpack Template
+React / Webpack

 This template allows you to very quickly spin up a React application that's equipped with Webpack for builds.
 It provides the following features:

 * ES2017 and JSX using Babel
 * Style components using SASS
+* Style components using bootstrap
 * Asset resolving via file loader for JS and CSS
 * Image compression using image-webpack-loader
 * Hot module replacement with Webpack Dev Server